-Catfish are one of the most popular species for anglers to catch, and the fact that many are considered invasive – ensures that you’re doing your environmental duty while doing so.
+Catfish are one of the most popular species for anglers to catch.
+The fact that many are considered invasive – ensures that you’re doing your environmental duty while doing so.

 Especially if you’re new to the sport.